2020 Artist in Residence Program

 Mission Statement: The Museum of Science & History inspires the joy of lifelong learning by bringing to life the sciences and regional history.

-As part of the program, an Artist in Residence will design an outreach project to share his/her work with the local community and contribute an original work for the benefit of the museum.
+As part of the program, an Artist in Residence will design a public project to share his/her work with the local community and contribute an original work for the benefit of the museum.

 - encourage and inspire creativity, ingenuity and innovation through its design